-People should speak with their healthcare provider if they experience any symptoms of femoral neuropathy.
+People should seek medical advice if they experience new or worsening symptoms of femoral neuropathy.

 Femoral neuropathy is a broad term that refers to any medical condition that causes femoral nerve damage.
 Common symptoms include numbness, weakness, or paralysis of the legs.

-Femoral neuropathy can develop as a result of injuries, surgical procedures involving the hip or abdomen, or as a complication of another medical condition, such as diabetes.
+Femoral neuropathy can develop as a result of an injury, surgical procedures involving the hip or abdomen, or as a complication of another medical condition, such as diabetes.